TripleSlice/F1Telemetry/README.md

 Suggest it on the [issues page](https://github.com/ryanabaker/F1T/issues "Issues").
 There is 0 guarentee that it will ever get looked at or completed, but it is worth a shot
 #### Does this work for UNIX/OS X systems?
 Not currently

+## Help
+Create a issue on the [issues page](https://github.com/ryanabaker/F1T/issues "Issues") or join the [Discord](discordlinktocome)

+## Upcoming Features
+- Flags Modules
+- Weather Module
+- Other Player Tyre Module
+- Many more that haven't been thought of yet